spencerwoody/site_build/content/_index.markdown

 - The University of Texas at Austin (2016 -- present)
 	- PhD, Statistics
 - Duke University (2011 -- 2015)
-	- BS in Economics and Statistical Science
+	- BS, Economics and Statistical Science

 ### Contact